yichenwa/2DRoguelike/ReadMe.txt

+Hi friends,
-Hi friends,This is about how to change scene of our game.
+This is about how to change scene of our game.
 Right now I only know how to change the scene by press keys.

-At first, we are in a new scene, maybe the cave, after doing place the character, please remember to click 1.
-File-Save Scene2. named the scene //Maybe you can called cave ¡°cave¡±3.File-Build Settings- add open scene.
-Second, open a new scene , you can use it to place Lab elementsremember place the character at someplace1.
-File-Save Scene2. named the scene //Maybe you can called cave ¡°lab¡±3.File-Build Settings- add open scene.
-Third drag my code ToNextScene.cs under player¡¯s inspector.
-In the 19th line of my code , change ¡°2¡± to second scene name, //maybe ¡°lab¡±Then you can change the scene by click space.
+At first, we are in a new scene, maybe the cave, after doing place the character, please remember to clickÂ
+1. File-Save Scene
+2. named the scene //Maybe you can called cave Â¡Â°caveÂ¡Â± 3.File-Build Settings- add open scene.

+Second, open a new scene , you can use it to place Lab elements remember place the character at someplace
+1. File-Save Scene
+2. named the scene //Maybe you can called cave 3.File-Build Settings- add open scene.
+Â Â

+Third drag my code ToNextScene.cs under playerÂ¡Â¯s inspector.

+In the 19th line of my code , change 2 to second scene name, //maybe lab

+Then you can change the scene by click space.

 I only know how to change scene by press keys right now:(